trekhleb/machine-learning-experiments/README.md

 # Start demo server on http.
 yarn start

-# Or start demo server on https (for camera access to work locally).
+# Or start demo server on https (for camera access in browser to work on localhost).
 yarn start-https
 ```